Birthgap — global fertility and the timing of parenthood

 Total births

-In 2024, Bulgaria recorded 52,909 total births, reflecting a decrease of 3,507 from the previous year.
-The number of births has been on a downward trend over the last five years, with an annual average of 56,528.
-When compared to the 1970s average of 139,501 births, the current total represents a significant decline of 86,592 births, amounting to a 62.1% reduction.
+In 2024, Bulgaria recorded 52,909 total births, which is 3,507 fewer than in 2023.
+The number of births has been declining over the last five years, with an average of 56,528 annually during that period.
+When compared to the 1970s average of 139,501 births, this represents a decline of 86,592 births, or a 62.1% decrease.

 Total Live Births over the decades